Effective mid-funnel marketing can make or break your customer’s journey.

 Therefore, it’s crucial to craft a unique value proposition and demonstrate how your product can solve your customer’s problem.
 For instance, ClickUp’s ad above promises simple product management and faster shipping.

 Your lead is likely evaluating your services and researching the market for alternatives, so your main objective should be to engage your audience with valuable content.
 You might use a combination of more targeted conversion ads, social media marketing, and email campaigns, such as this free course offer from Neil Patel.

 Keep in mind that it’s not all about the hard sell.
 Instead, your content should keep creating value beyond the transactional benefits, as we mentioned earlier.

-Finally, your customer reaches the bottom of the funnel, which is when they’re ready to commit and buy your product or service.
+Finally, your prospect reaches the bottom of the funnel, where they are ready to commit and buy your product or service.
 At this stage, your business objective should be to delight them with a generous discount or an irresistible offer, and show them that you value their feedback.

 Remarketing campaigns can also help convert your subscribers who have not engaged in a long time.
 For instance, you might offer your existing clients an upgrade or ‘seal the deal’ with a special offer, creating a Fear Of Missing Out (FOMO) effect:

 However, don’t jump straight to the bottom of the funnel.
 Even the most lucrative discount may have little effect on customers who don’t understand your product’s actual value.
-And most loyalty problems can be traced to a flawed sales process.
-Therefore, it’s worth putting an extra effort into your mid-funnel tactics.
+As I’ve already said, but it’s worth repeating most loyalty problems can be traced to a flawed sales process.
+Therefore, put extra effort into your mid-funnel tactics.
 Use them to stimulate microtransactions, the small decisions that build trust, and a relationship that goes beyond the transactional.

 3 Top Mid-Funnel Marketing Tactics Every Marketer Should Know